sstubbs/postgres-xl-operator/README.md

 1. You CANNOT decrease the number of executing datanodes and coordinators otherwise data will be lost.
 Scaling up may require the redistribution of tables, information about such operations can be found [here]().

 [ More about replication and high availability.](https://www.postgres-xl.org/documentation/different-replication-solutions.html)

-### Create Cluster

-1. Open a new terminal as the operator must be running in another.
-This isn't needed if it's installed and running in cluster with helm.
-2. `cd operations`.
-3. copy one of the examples into a new file in `custom-resource` and edit `spec.data` as required.
-4. `./setup-postgres-xl-cluster.sh`.
-5. follow on screen instructions.

-### Delete Cluster

-1. Open a new terminal as the operator must be running in another.
-This isn't needed if it's installed and running in cluster with helm.
-2. `cd operations`.
-3. `./delete-postgres-xl-cluster.sh`.
-4. Select required cluster name to delete.

-### List Clusters

-1. Open a new terminal as the operator must be running in another.
-This isn't needed if it's installed and running in cluster with helm.
-2. `cd operations`.
-3. `./list-postgres-xl-cluster.sh`.

 ### Extending The Operator
 - Adding a new parameter if required into a custom resource involves adding it to `yaml_structs/$resource_type` and mapping it to structs in `src/structs.rs`